 Part Two of Three in Project Inform's "Considering Treatment and Your Health Care" Booklet

-Women generally experience both a higher rate and different types of side effects from HIV meds than men, likely due to differences in their weight and body size.
-Side effects can persist longer for women than for men, but may decline over time.
+Women sometimes experience both a higher rate and different types of side effects from HIV meds than men, likely due to differences in their weight and body size.
+In some cases side effects can persist longer for women than for men, but usually decline over time.